 Mindil was suddenly there again, holding her tightly.
 “Oh, Lily.”

 Lily looked into her lover’s eyes and saw tears.
 She felt the same swimming her own eyes.
 She had never been so frightened or tense before.
-Penir’s compliments echoed in her head.
+Penir’s words echoed in her head.
 Her mentor had liked her dress.
 She was given a compliment by one of the famed seamstresses of the entire family.